 |Andrew LLOYD WEBBER

 26 November 1980 - Eamonn and the cast of Andrew's current hit show Evita surprised the successful musical theatre composer in the foyer of Thames Television's Euston Road Studios.

 2 November 1994 - Michael caught Andrew at the Adelphi Theatre - where his latest hit show Sunset Boulevard was playing to packed houses - for a specially extended edition.

-15 October 1980 - the prolific band leader was surprised by Eamonn at London’s Portman Hotel during a star-studded party to celebrate Joe’s 50 years in show business.
+15 October 1980 - Eamonn surprised Joe again - this time at London’s Portman Hotel during a star-studded party to celebrate Joe’s 50 years in show business.

 14 October 1957 - the popular singer - known as the ‘Forces’ Sweetheart’ - was surprised by Eamonn at the BBC Television Theatre.